JasmineMadi/Database-Systems-for-Data-Science/README.md

 Datatypes: numerical, character strings, and enum.

-### Homework 1 (due Sep 6)
+### Homework 1 (due Sep 5)
+1. On GitHuh, fork the repository  https://github.com/MSDS-5315/datajoint-tutorials into your repository.
-1. Run the `db-course` tutorials from https://github.com/MSDS-5315/datajoint-tutorials in Dev Container on your computer or on CodeSpaces.
+   Run the `db-course` tutorials in Dev Container in VSCode on your computer or on GitHub CodeSpaces.

 2. On the MySQL server, create a database named `university` and define a table named `person`.
 Make sure it has a well chosen primary key.
  * Connect to the database server
  * Create a schema, a table within it, and insert at least one row.

+Report success to the instructor.
+Learn to start and stop your own  database server and to connect to it reliably.
+This will be necessary for all your subsequent assignments.

 ### Readings: